WildBrainTV: Closure (2025)

 On December 18, 2024, WildBrain announced that it would sell a two-thirds majority stake of its television operations (including Family Channel) to IoM Media Ventures, a Halifax-based company founded by former WildBrain CEO Dana Landry.

 In April 2025, WildBrain stated that it would be renegotiating aspects of the agreement, citing factors such as a decision by Bell Canada not to renew its carriage agreements for WildBrain's channels.

 On August 25, 2025, WildBrain announced that it was unable to renew its carriage agreements with Rogers Cable.
 It therefore announced plans to close all of its specialty channels in the near future, as the decline in these carriage agreements meant the channels had lost most of their value and were "no longer commercially viable".
 All four networks shut down at 5:59 a.m.
 Eastern on October 23, though some providers stopped their carriage of the channels at midnight several hours earlier.
+On October 31, 2025, the CRTC confirmed it had revoked WildBrainTV's licence at the request of WildBrain.